FREQUENTLY ASKED QUESTIONS

 3. How much time should be dedicated to Social Studies?

 Students should plan to complete at least one interactive lesson per week.
-Each interactive video lesson is quite comprehensive with a lot of information being presented.
+An interactive lesson includes a video comprised of a Review, Introduction, Sections 1 - 5, and Summary and activities such as the Quiz and My Journal.
+Each interactive lesson is quite comprehensive with a lot of information being presented.
 Students should review lessons prior to taking the end of Module Final Test.
 The Module Final Test can be taken multiple times to improve one's score.

 6 lessons per module completed in 6 weeks